Nothing ever goes away until it has taught us what we need to know. ~ Pema Chödrön

 Buddhism is a philosophy of wisdom, not a religion.
 This way anyone can take this ancient wisdom in to their lives, no matter to which religion they belong.

-Unlike conventional psychology or personal development coaching, Buddhism teaches us to understand why we suffer and how to stop it.
+Buddhism teaches us to understand why we suffer and how to stop it.
 Only with thorough understanding of our own mind can we overcome painful emotions and experiences.

 Buddhism is grounded, simple and honest in showing us ways to remove anger, fear, insecurity or anxiety and develop our patience, compassion, kindness and love.